Samizo-AITL/gf180-inkjet-driver/layout/hv_nmos_gr/klayout/README.md

 The HV_SW_UNIT therefore serves as a **validated architectural probe**, not as a path toward further density optimization under the same assumptions.

+No further area reduction or pitch scaling is pursued at the HV_SW_UNIT level;
+any viable density improvement would require a fundamentally different isolation or device strategy beyond the scope of this study.